Blue Talks

 The first two events—focused on marine policy in Te Whanganui-a-Tara/Wellington and marine science and innovation in Ōtautahi/Christchurch—have already brought together ocean stakeholders from across sectors to discuss challenges, share solutions, and shape messages for UNOC3.

-The final event will take place on 28 May 2025 in Tāmaki Makaurau/Auckland, with a focus on the blue economy.
-Hosted at the University of Auckland, this Blue Talk will explore sustainable marine development and investment pathways for the decades ahead.
+The final event took place on 28 May 2025 in Tāmaki Makaurau/Auckland, with a focus on the blue economy.
+Hosted at the University of Auckland, this Blue Talk explored sustainable marine development and investment pathways for the decades ahead.

 Tangata Whenua, government officials, scientists, NGOs, entrepreneurs, students, and international partners are contributing to this important national dialogue series, aligning efforts to advance SDG 14 – Life Below Water.